wp-plugins/vkontakte-share-button/readme.txt

 Visit [plugin page](http://www.jackyfox.com/vk-share-button/ "Contact form at the bottom of page") on my site and use contact form or post a comment.

+= How to find page or post ID? =

+At Dashboard go to Pages or Posts.
+Mouse over the link of any post/page and look at URL.

+*.../wp-admin/post.php?**post=3**&action=edit*

+ID of this post is 3

 == Screenshots ==

 1. Settings page